 Guidance for assessed applications on the basis of academic or research work

-Applicants who do not hold a Certificate of Completion of Specialist Training (CCST) or recognised qualification from an EEA member state are potentially eligible to enter the specialist lists on the basis of academic and research work (also known as an "assessed application".)
+Applicants who do not hold a Certificate of Completion of Specialist Training (CCST), an Annex V qualification in the Orthodontics and Oral Surgery specialty or a formal non-UK specialty qualification are potentially eligible to enter the specialist lists on the basis of academic and research work (also known as an "assessed application".)

 If you have knowledge and experience derived from academic or research work in a particular specialty and consider that you do meet the requirements of the Regulations, you are able to apply to the GDC for entry onto that specialist list.
 Your application and supporting evidence will be assessed by the GDC's assessment team, who will seek expert advice and recommendations as to your eligibility from a specialist assessment panel as appropriate.